 Varying the throttle opening varies the pressure within the plenum chamber.
 This varying plenum pressure is used to provide input to the ECU to control the duration on the injector opening pulse.
 The Manifold Pressure Sensor, fitted with a separate diaphragm system that compensates for ambient barometric variances, is responsible for sensing the pressure within the plenum.

 Adjustment is not necessary, nor recommended, under normal conditions.
 However if all other means fail to get the emissions or idle quality within factory specifications then adjusting the manifold sensor becomes an option.

-The "Allen wrench" adjustment screw is clearly visible (blue arrow).
+The "Allen wrench" adjustment screw is clearly visible (green arrow photograph below).
 Note that I have relocated the Manifold Adjustment Sensor on my car to make room for my cold air intake modification.
 Radiator recovery canister project is also visible.
 Both projects are covered else ware in this website.

 In order to adjust the sensor, a meter of some type is needed.
 Anything that measures exhaust emissions or injector pulse width is adequate.
 I use a J33915 Pulse Duration Tester manufactured by Kent Moore instruments.
 The tester is connected to the injector wiring at the harness.